Sherwin-Williams vs Benjamin Moore: The Complete Comparison

 The Best of Both Worlds

 Many homeowners use both brands.
 A common approach: BM Advance for cabinets and trim (superior finish), SW Emerald for walls (more accessible, great with sales).
 Use our compare tool to make sure your BM trim white matches your SW wall color.
 Our palette generator can help you build a cohesive scheme mixing colors from either brand.
+To preview any combination in a real room before buying samples, try the room visualizer.

 Related Posts